 - Apply a very thin coat of the topical retinoid to the treatment area.
 Typically, a dermatologist recommends applying a pea sized amount for the entire face.
 Do not apply to the eyelid skin.

 - As the medication can be irritating and drying, apply every 2nd or 3rd night to start, increasing to nightly application only as tolerated.

-- To help minimize dryness and irritation, you can apply a moisturizer on top of the topical retinoid.
-Ask your dermatologist for moisturizer recommendations.
+- To help minimize dryness and irritation, apply a moisturizer on top of the topical retinoid.

-- If you should experience redness and irritation, discontinue using the topical retinoid but continue moisturizing until your skin returns to normal.
-Once your skin returns to normal, you can re-start your topical retinoid- applying every 2nd or 3rd night to start and gradually working up to nightly application.
+- If redness and/or irritation occurs, discontinue use of the topical retinoid but continue moisturizing until the skin returns to normal.
+Once the redness and irritation has completely resolved, re-start the topical retinoid- applying every 2nd or 3rd night and gradually working up to nightly application only as tolerated.

 - Generally, topical retinoid use should be discontinued for a period of time before waxing or other cosmetic treatments such as chemical peels, microdermabrasion, or laser therapy.
 Discuss with your doctor or skin care specialist before pursuing any cosmetic treatments.

 - Do not use topical retinoids if you are pregnant or actively trying to conceive.